EA Configuration Guide

 Combined Profit Target: The EA monitors the total profit/loss of all trades in the recovery group.
 When the combined result reaches your Recovery Target, all trades are closed together for a net profit.

-Safety Limits: The Maximum Trades setting prevents runaway scenarios by capping how many recovery trades can be placed per original position.
+Safety Limits: The Max Recovery Trades setting prevents runaway scenarios by capping how many recovery trades can be placed per original position.

 Smart Exit: When successful, recovery typically results in a small net profit despite the initial losses, as the better entry prices on recovery trades offset the losses from the original trade.